-My kidney function has entered stage 5–aka end-stage kidney failure, and I need an altruistic kidney donor.
-My family members and several friends have been eliminated as potential kidney donors by my transplant team.
-With just under 100,000 folks waiting for kidney transplants in the US alone… and the wait list for a non-living donor being 4–7 years… my situation is fairly desperate.
+My kidney function is at stage 5–aka end-stage kidney failure.
+I began dialysis in April and continue my search for an altruistic kidney donor.
+My family members and several friends have all been eliminated as potential donors, either by my transplant team or their circumstances.
+With just under 100,000 folks waiting for kidney transplants in the US alone…and the wait list for a non-living donor being 4–7 years…my situation is fairly desperate.

 If you would consider donating a kidney in my name or know someone who would, here’s how.

 Please explore my site–I hope it’s helpful for those like me who are searching for a kidney donor, for potential donors, and loved ones who are part of a support network.

 About this site: